When Is The Next Child Tax Credit Payment Coming? Dates To Know, Unenroll Deadline

 Can I get child tax credit money for my baby born this year?

-If you, your newborn will count toward the child tax credit payment of $3,600.
+If you have a baby in 2021, your newborn will count toward the child tax credit payment of $3,600.
 Children who are adopted can also qualify if they’re US citizens.
 You’ll be able to update the IRS on a new dependent once that aspect of the Update Portal is available.